The cost of motorcycle insurance is so high for many riders that it is now one of the main reasons they don’t buy a motorcycle.

 7. Multi-Bike Policy

-If you have more than one motorcycle, you may be eligible for a multi-bike policy, which will be more cost-effective than purchasing two individual policies.
+If you have more than one motorbike, a multi-bike policy may be cheaper than two individual policies.

 You will save money on your overall premium if you get the multi-bike coverage.